broadinstitute/2022_PERISCOPE/README.md

 #### `single cell profiles`

-The HeLa dataset has the additional resource of single cell profiles, available on a per-plate or per-guide basis.
+The datasets also have the additional resource of single cell profiles, available on a per-plate or per-guide basis.

 Download per-plate single cell profiles using the following command.
 ```bash